braph-software/BRAPH-2/tutorials/developers/dev_nn_reg/readme.md

 > %%% ¡description!
 > A neural network multi-layer perceptron regressor (NNRegressorMLP) comprises a multi-layer perceptron regressor model and a given dataset.
 > NNRegressorMLP trains the multi-layer perceptron regressor with a formatted inputs ("CB", channel and batch) derived from the given dataset.
+>
+> %%% ¡build!
+> 1
 > ````
 >
-> ①defines `NNRegressorMLP` as a subclass of `NNBase`.
+> ① defines `NNRegressorMLP` as a subclass of `NNBase`.
 The moniker will be `nn`.
 >

 > **Code 2.** **NNRegressorMLP element prop update.**
-> 		The `props_update` section of the generator code for "_NNRegressorMLP.gen.m" updates the properties of the `NNRegressorMLP` element.
+> 		The `props_update` section of the generator code in "_NNRegressorMLP.gen.m" updates the properties of the `NNRegressorMLP` element.
 This defines the core properties of the data point.
 > ````matlab
 > %% ¡props_update!
 >